Scandinavian literature: Norwegian literature

 The period from the 14th century up to the 19th is considered a dark age in Norway's literature though Norwegian-born writers such as Peder Claussøn Friis and Ludvig Holberg contributed to the common literature of Denmark–Norway.
 With the advent of nationalism and the struggle for independence in the early 19th century a new period of national literature emerged.
 The dramatist Henrik Wergeland was the most influential author of the period while the later works of Henrik Ibsen were to earn Norway an influential place in Western European literature.
 In the 20th century notable Norwegian writers include the three Nobel Prize-winning authors Knut Hamsun, Bjørnstjerne Bjørnson and Sigrid Undset.

+Sámi literature

+Sámi literature has a long oral tradition but a comparatively short written history.
+Traditional Sámi verbal art includes legends, folktales, joik (vocal music), proverbs, and riddles, transmitted through oral tradition.
+Unlike many other Indigenous literatures, Sámi literature has largely been published in the Sámi languages themselves rather than primarily in the majority languages of the Nordic states.

+Early written documentation includes two joiks recorded in Johannes Schefferus’s Lapponia (1673).
+More systematic collection of Sámi oral poetry took place in the 19th century, influenced by broader European interest in folk culture.
+A foundational work of early Sámi prose is Muitalus sámiid birra (“An Account of the Sámi”, 1910) by the Norwegian Sámi author and cultural pioneer Johan Turi, a detailed ethnographic description of nomadic reindeer herding life written in Northern Sámi.

+The first Sámi novel, Beaivi-Álgu (“Dawn”), was published in 1912 by Anders Larsen.
+This was followed in 1914 by the poetry and short story collection Muohtačalmmit (“Snowflakes”) by Pedar Jalvi.
+Literary activity remained limited for several decades, as assimilation policies in Norway, Sweden, and Finland restricted the use of Sámi languages in public life.

+A significant revival of Sámi literature began in the 1970s, closely linked to Sámi political and cultural movements.
+One of the most influential figures was Paulus Utsi, whose poetry expresses a critical and often pessimistic view of the future of the Sámi people.
+International recognition was achieved by Nils-Aslak Valkeapää, a multidisciplinary artist whose work combined poetry, music, visual art, and photography; he became the first Sámi author to receive the Nordic Council Literature Prize for The Sun, My Father in 1991.

+Contemporary Sámi literature encompasses a wide range of genres and voices.
+Prominent writers include Hans Aslak Guttorm, Rauni Magga Lukkari, Kirste Paltto, Ailo Gaup, Annok Sarri Nordrå, and Aagot Vinterbo-Hohr.

 Swedish literature

 Sweden ranks fifth in the list of countries with most Nobel Prize laureates in literature.
 Famous Swedish writers include Selma Lagerlöf, Astrid Lindgren, Gustaf Fröding, Carl Jonas Love Almqvist, Vilhelm Moberg, August Strindberg, and Tomas Tranströmer.